 Local, regional and state leaders will share their knowledge and perspectives through presentations, interactive sessions, role plays, panel discussions and hands-on activities.
 Class formats will demonstrate real situations, challenges and opportunities in Fayette County, and participants will gain first-hand experience through behind-the-scenes tours of various public and private facilities.

-Monthly session topics and dates
+Tentative monthly session topics and dates

 Attendance requirements reflect the commitment necessary to receive a meaningful experience from investment in the Leadership Fayette program.
 Participants and their employers must be willing to commit the necessary time to fully participate in the program.